-Douching in and of itself is under a lot of scrutiny these days.
+Douching is under a lot of scrutiny these days.
 It came about as a way to “clean” your nether regions, make them smell and look all pretty for the gentlemen.
 But nowadays, most doctors will recommend not douching.
 Douching can actually damage the flora of the vagina that works really hard to do the cleaning for itself!!

 Douching has also been linked to fertility issues, increased risk of STIs and vaginal infections.
 Douching with Coke just takes the issue to a whole other level of OH NO.

 If you are sensitive about the smell of your vaginal area, there are things you can do!
 Switch from silk underwear or thongs to breathable cotton undies.
 These help wick away moisture and prevent odors.
 Wash the exterior of your vaginal area gently – there is no need to exfoliate down there!
 Do not use fragranced products near your vaginal area, even externally.
 Fragranced lotions, baby powder or deodorant could contain talc, which has been linked to ovarian cancer!